List of The Waltons characters: Rosemary Hunter Fordwick

-Miss Hunter (Mariclare Costello, born 1936) is Walton's Mountain's schoolteacher, teaching all ages from first grade through high school in a wood-frame one-room schoolhouse.
+Miss Hunter (Mariclare Costello, 1936–2026) is Walton's Mountain's schoolteacher, teaching all ages from first grade through high school in a wood-frame one-room schoolhouse.
 As such, she teaches nearly all the area's children, including all of the Walton kids.
 She is one of the first people to recognize his talents, and encourage John-Boy to pursue his writing, suggesting he submit his essays to various competitions or magazines, and helping him prepare for college.
 She later marries the newly arrived Baptist minister, the Rev. Matthew Fordwick (John Ritter).
 Together, they have a daughter named Mary Margaret, named after Mary Ellen Walton, who assisted in the delivery.

 Verdie Grant Foster

 Verdie Grant (Lynn Hamilton, 1930–2025), is a middle-aged African-American widow (née Harris), with two adult sons and three daughters, the youngest of whom, Claire, is graduating from college in the state capital Richmond, and later suffers a failed marriage for her education.
 She has been illiterate most of her life, a fact which her fierce pride and mistrust based on bad experience with a white-dominated society has caused her to hide.
 But she decides to ask John-Boy to secretly teach her to read and write.
 After resolution of a misunderstanding caused by Elizabeth unknowingly revealing her secret to local school teacher Miss Hunter, she completes her lessons and becomes a close friend of the Waltons, appearing in a total of 17 episodes.
-During later seasons, she marries Harley Foster (Hal Williams, born 1938), an itinerant laborer nearby (who it is later revealed was on the run trying to avoid conviction for a murder which he had not committed) and becomes stepmother to Harley's young son.
+During later seasons, she marries Harley Foster (Hal Williams, 1938-2026), an itinerant laborer nearby (who it is later revealed was on the run trying to avoid conviction for a murder which he had not committed) and becomes stepmother to Harley's young son.
 The other of her sons, Josh, was an orphan who wandered onto Walton's mountain and the Fosters fell in love with and adopted.
 After her father died before she could ask him about his past, Verdie discovered an ornamental necklace among his belongings, sparking a desire to learn more about her heritage and ancestry, despite her husband's warnings not to pry into the ugliness of a bygone time.
 Because of the flood that hit the mountains years ago, she nearly lost the trail of her ancestry when records about her grandparents were nearly all destroyed.
 Verdie discovered they were both plague victims and her grandfather's involvement with slavery.
 Her search finally led her to the Unwin estate, where she found out that family once owned hers as slaves and the ornament belonged to her great-grandfather Seth Edu, who was renamed Randolph Harris and brought over from Africa.
 Verdie resolved to one day trace her family back to its roots, and if she couldn't, she would have her children take over in her place.